The 20 Best Landau-Kleffner Syndrome Doctors Near Me in North Carolina, US

 Offers Telehealth

-Michael Amiri is a Neurologist in Charlotte, North Carolina.
-Dr. Amiri has been practicing medicine for over 35 years and is rated as an Advanced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
-His top areas of expertise are Seizures, Memory Loss, Epilepsy, and Alzheimer's Disease.
+Michael Amiri is a Neurologist practicing medicine in Charlotte, North Carolina.
+He has been practicing medicine for over 35 years.
+Dr. Amiri is rated as an Advanced provider by MediFind in the treatment of Landau-Kleffner Syndrome.
+He is also highly rated in 46 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Epilepsy, and Alzheimer's Disease.
 Dr. Amiri is currently accepting new patients.

 Advanced in Landau-Kleffner Syndrome